deepanshs/csdmpy/docs/source/startFromScratch/A fun example.rst

 The above python dictionary contains two keys.
 The `type` key identifies the dimension as a labeled dimension while the `labels` key holds an array of labels.
 In this example, the labels are emoji.
-Add this dictionary as an argument of the :meth:`~csdfpy.csdm.CSDModel.add_dimension` method of the `fundata` instance.
+Add this dictionary as an argument of the :meth:`~csdmpy.csdm.CSDM.add_dimension` method of the `fundata` instance.

 .. doctest::